Our Senior Attendance Champion (the senior leader responsible for the strategic approach to attendance in our school) is:

 01270660880

-Please read through our Attendance Booklet for Parents:
+Please read through our Attendance Booklet and guide for Parents/Carers:

 What Parents Are Expected To Do